 If your Single Plane address position is incorrect and your arms are not in the correct place at address, they can disconnect from the very start of the backswing.
-In this picture below, you can see how being too crouched over at address can disconnect the arms.
+In this picture below, you can see how being too crouched over at address can detach the arms.

 Many times “posture” of the back is the problem.
-Also, standing too far from the ball can also cause the shoulders to reach too far – causing the arms to disconnect from the torso rotation.
+Also, standing too far from the ball can also cause the shoulders to reach too low – causing the arms to disconnect from the torso rotation.
 Improperly fit clubs, mainly clubs that are too short can be a big problem as well.

 The ideal correction is to feel “taller” and get the spine lifted which pulls the shoulders back and the arms closer to the body.

 As a word of advice.
 Always check your address position at least once per week to make sure your starting position is sound.
 I check my address on every practice session.
-This ensures that you fundamentally correct before you start practicing your swing.
+This ensures that you are fundamentally correct before you start practicing your swing.

 If the arms move independently of the torso the hands will take over and roll into position1 correct?